Why study Computing?

 Computing is a creative and wide-ranging subject.
-It's about using sound underlying principles and clear logical thinking to engineer systems that really work and are fit for purpose.
+It's about combining theoretical understanding, sound engineering practices and clear logical thinking to build systems that really work and are fit for purpose.

-Computing is a young profession working in a young industry.
+Computing is a relatively new profession within a fast-changing industry.
 It retains an informality and an openness to fresh ideas and practices.
 There are fewer barriers of age and gender, and the industry is leading the way in flexible working practices and career planning.
 Constant updating of knowledge is essential.
-A good computer scientist does not just have core technical skills but is also able to adapt to technological change, with its challenges and opportunities.
+A good computer scientist does not just have core technical and transferable skills but is also able to adapt to technological change, with its challenges and opportunities.

-In the first two years, there is a carefully planned programme of laboratory-based work where students solve problems of gradually increasing size and complexity.
-Each problem is designed to teach a specific aspect of Computing and, at the same time, provide exposure to a range of software and hardware platforms and tools appropriate to the problem.
-The emphasis is very much on transferable problem-solving skills, rather than on the teaching of specific technologies.
+In the first year there is a carefully planned programme of laboratory-based work centred around programming problems of gradually increasing size and complexity.
+Each problem is designed to teach a specific aspect of programming and, at the same time, expose you to a range of software and hardware platforms and tools appropriate to the problem.
+The emphasis is very much on the development of adaptable problem-solving skills, rather than the teaching of specific technologies.

-In the final year (third year for BEng, fourth year for MEng) students undertake a major individual project spanning around eight months.
-This presents an exciting opportunity for students to apply the technical the skills they have learnt throughout the course, including research and presentation skills, under the supervision of an academic adviser.
+In the final year (third year for BEng, fourth year for MEng) you will undertake a major individual project spanning around eight months.
+This presents an exciting opportunity for you to apply the technical skills you have learnt throughout the course, including also research, project management and presentation skills, under the supervision of an academic adviser.
 The topics covered by individual projects vary enormously, from the very theoretical to the very practical.
-Many projects are aligned directly with the Department’s research themes which include the following:
+Many projects address topical research problems and involve working closely with one of the Department’s research groups.

-The best student project work from Imperial is among the most impressive of any academic institution in the world.
-It is quite common for our best student project work to be published in top research conferences and journals.
+The best student projects from Imperial are among the most impressive of any academic institution in the world.
+It is quite common for project work to be presented at top international research conferences and/or published in academic journals.